TL;DR

 - Dynamic heatmaps to see what people engage with on a page

-There’s a free version, or paid-for plans start from $14 per month for unlimited users.
+There’s a free trial, or paid-for plans start from $32/month for 5,000 monthly sessions.

 18. Survey Sparrow

-SurveySparrow is another online survey platform which allows you to create and distribute customer surveys, and evaluate responses.
-It specializes in conversational surveys that help you to create an engaging, chat-like experience for your customers.
+SurveySparrow is another online survey platform that allows you to create and distribute surveys and evaluate responses.
+It specializes in conversational surveys that help you to create an engaging, chat-like customer experience.
 And increase completion rates as a result.

 Key features: